epritchard13/FPGA-DAW/doc/DFT.md

 The DFT finds us phasors that can be represented in the form $A e^{\theta}$, giving us magnitude and phase.
 How do we know what the frequency is?
 The angular frequency $\omega$ is a function of the index of the DFT (which spans $[0, N)$ and is the same length as the time-domain signal). $\omega$ spans the range $[0, 2\pi)$.
 If we know the sample rate of the signal, we can also convert $\omega$ into a Hz frequency value.

-One more thing, the DFT outputs complex values in the form $a + jb$.
-These can be converted to $A e^{\theta}$ form if we want to look at magnitude and phase.
+The DFT actually outputs complex values in the form $a + jb$, but these can easily be converted to the polar $A e^{\theta}$ form if we want to look at the magnitude and phase.

 ## Example
 Let's try a DFT of length 4.
 Our samples are all real valued with the values [ 0, 1, 1, 0 ].